michaelknigge/afpbox/README.md

 # PTOCA Control Sequence
-The following table shows which PTOCA Control Sequence are currently supported (*"supported"* means that afpbox can parse the PTOCA Control Sequencer and create a specific Java object for it).
+The following table shows which PTOCA Control Sequence are currently supported (*"supported"* means that afpbox can parse the PTOCA Control Sequence and create a specific Java object for it).

 Acronym| Control Sequence Name                  | Supported
 -------|----------------------------------------|----------